civitz/example-assignment/exercise1.md

 The analytics API will be protected by a form of authentication, i.e. the user accessing the analytics data is not anonymous.
 We assume the authentication is done externally and the website/caller has access to an auth token.
 In other words: on the tracking side we only need a client identification and no auth, on the analytics side we need auth (client id could still be used for auditing purposes).

+Considering the variety of queries that the analytics service should support, we are better off using an off-the-shelf tool like Elasticsearch.
+Elasticsearch provides a versatile query language that can extract insights regarding data.
+We can replace the DB and the analytics (query) API with instances of Elasticsearch.
+The analytics (query) service can be an exposed elastic service, with an optional gateway for authentication with the in-house authenticator.
+Elastic also supports custom authentication mechanisms, see [https://www.elastic.co/guide/en/elasticsearch/reference/7.5/custom-realms.html](https://www.elastic.co/guide/en/elasticsearch/reference/7.5/custom-realms.html).

+If exposing Elasticsearch is too risky, we should implement an API for each query usecase (or create a generic-enough API for common use cases).

 # Design

 We assume we can gather data from both browsers and backend services.
 Browsers usually send a significant amount of data in the form of HTTP headers, see the example below.